JnliaH/ChromaQuant/README.md

 </p>

 <h4>Prerequisites</h4>
 As mentioned previously, this workflow assumes you have access to software that can take raw acquisition data files and produce spectra, integration values, and peak labels.
 Also, since there are duplicate FID signals for gas injections it is assumed you use the signal from the GC-FID/TCD.
-The files required to fully process analyzed samples are given in **Table 1**.<br><br>
+The files required to fully process analyzed samples are given in <b>Table 1</b>.<br><br>

 <div align="center">
   <b>Table 1</b>: Files required for AutoQuant<br><br>